 What should I do if something goes wrong

-Are Egress Windows Worth it?
+Is Egress Window Installation Worth it?

 Egress windows provide many benefits.
 They can increase natural sunlight in your attic or basement.
-They also allow you to convert your basement into a livable space for more bedrooms, which can increase your homeโ€™s value by an estimated $20,000, according to home inspection company Home Inspection Geeks.
-Most importantly, egress windows increase your homeโ€™s safety, providing an exit in case of emergency.
+They also allow you to convert your basement into a livable space for more bedrooms, which can increase your homeโ€™s resale value by an estimated $20,000, according to home inspection company Home Inspection Geeks.
+Most importantly, egress windows increase your homeโ€™s safety, providing an exit in case of an emergency.

 A finished basement or attic can increase your living space, raising your homeโ€™s value.
 These projects require installing egress windows for added safety, natural light, and airflow.
 An experienced DIYer can likely install an above-ground egress window, but we recommend hiring a professional for below-ground or more complex projects.

 The best way to see what your egress window project will cost is to get a quote from a reputable window company.
 We recommend getting a few quotes so you can compare prices and get the best deal.
-Also review the companyโ€™s warranty coverage and customer reviews before making your decision.
+Also, review the companyโ€™s warranty coverage and customer reviews before making your decision.

 Get Estimates from Window Experts in Your Area